webr3/hyperdata/README.md

 ### @id
 - **Value Space**: `ns-IRI` OR `base-IRI` OR `full-IRI`
 - **Lexical Space**: `ns-IRI` OR `base-IRI` OR `full-IRI` OR `#` OR (`#` `name-fragment`)
-- **Description**: Establishes a unique universally quantified `IRI` for the object of which this property belongs, and which the object describes.
+- **Description**: Establishes a unique universally quantified `IRI` for the object to which this property belongs, and which the object describes.
 - **Behavior**: If not defined on the current in-scope object, the object should be considered as existentially quantified.

 ### Object Property Name Expansion